 Whether you own an optic, or you’re using drop-in sights, investing in a bore sight can be a very beneficial purchase.
 We’ve made this review of the best 9mm bore sights available online, so you don’t have to do a lot of hard work while shopping.
 We’ve chosen our favorite bore sight of the bunch, which we’ll reveal at the end of the review.

 There are a few different types of bore sights that are made, and you’ll notice many combine the best attributes.
 Some bore sights are made for specific caliber weapons, such as the 9mm.
 These styles are inserted into an empty bullet chamber, and a laser is emitted onto a target point.
 Other laser bore sights are magnetic, and these are inserted into the muzzle of a weapon.
 Many magnetic bore sights are also universal, although some fit only a certain range of calibers.
-You’re most advanced bore sights will be entirely universal and magnetic, but there are larger ones that typically are a little better for rifles and shotguns.
+Your most advanced bore sights will be entirely universal and magnetic, but there are larger ones that typically are a little better for rifles and shotguns.
 You can see that there is a variety to choose from.
 Happy shopping!